 1.1 INTRODUCTION

 Natural flight of animals such as birds, and insects has always captivated the minds of humans.
 These animals are capable of flying and cruising in the air with ease and grace; which surpasses that of man-made aircrafts and drones and their control systems.
 Throughout history; man has practiced Biomimetics or Biomimicry.
 Biomimetics is the imitation of models, systems and Elements of nature for the purpose of solving complex human problems.
 Biomimetics has given rise to new technologies inspired by biological solutions at macro and nano scales.
 Humans have looked at nature for answers to problems throughout our existence.
-Over thousands of years man has wanted to fly, this amazing feat was only made possible after studying the flight of birds.
+Over thousands of years man has wanted to fly, this amazing feat only made possible after studying the flight of birds.
 Although modern aircrafts are capable of reaching unprecedented air speeds, they lack a certain level of manoeuvrability while in motion.
 This is not to say that modern aircraft designs are ineffective, they are excellent in many respects.
 Propellers and turbines are very efficient methods of producing thrust and aerofoils efficiently produce lift, but these will never match the manoeuvrability of birds or insect.

 Looking at flight from a scientific point of view, there are four main forces acting on a body.
 Weight is a downward force produced by gravity.
 For a body to achieve flight it has to produce a lift force that counteracts its weight.
 A body moving through air also experiences drag force, which slows it down, so there must be a forward-moving force known as thrust, to oppose the drag force.
 These two pairs of forces weight and lift, drag and thrust have to be roughly balanced in order for a bird or plane to fly.